hetong07/jekyll-theme-chirpy/_posts/2021-01-15-GPU-Scheduling.md

 ## [Pipeswitch](https://www.usenix.org/conference/osdi20/presentation/bai): scheduling in one machine

-It focuses on how to scheduling ML workfload inside one machine.
+It focuses on how to scheduling ML workload inside one machine.
 As mentioned above, the memory limitation, the increasing model size and the strict SLO pose tough requirement on scheduling.
 The solution consists of
 1) Exploit the layer computation feature to divide module into different subgroup to create a computation pipeline to hide memory transfer;
 2) Use double buffer (actually, triple buffers) to amortize the GPU initialization;
 3) Customized memory management: 1) memory usage is invariant.
 2) training tasks use memory in a FILO order (due to BP);